poteat/personal-web/content/post/bioinformatics/oriented-bounding-box-heuristic.md

 The 2-dimensional minimum-area oriented bounding box problem is as follows:
 Given a set of coplanar points, how can we efficiently find the smallest rectangle which encloses these points?
-Additionally, that rectangle oriented at any angle with respect to the coordinate system.
+Additionally, that rectangle can be oriented at any angle with respect to the coordinate system.

 One interesting estimate for the solution, which guarantees "pretty good" results in O(n) time is a natural extension of orthogonal linear regression.